Repository APIs

 Outline

-• Read vs. Write: Distinguish between IContentLoader for optimized caching and IContentRepository for full lifecycle CRUD operations.
+- Read vs. Write: Distinguish between IContentLoader for optimized caching and IContentRepository for full lifecycle CRUD operations

-• Binary Assets: Manage media via MediaData and the Blob API to separate metadata from physical storage in PaaS environments.
+- Binary Assets: Manage media via MediaData and the Blob API to separate metadata from physical storage in PaaS environments

-• PaaS Efficiency: Prioritize bulk loading methods and proper security scoping to maintain high-performance architectural governance.
+- PaaS Efficiency: Prioritize bulk loading methods and proper security scoping to maintain high-performance architectural governance

 Optimizely CMS 12 provides a suite of Repository APIs that serve as the technical foundation for programmatic data interaction.
-These APIs are designed to handle hierarchical content, taxonomy (categories), multi-site configurations, and binary assets (media).
+These APIs handle hierarchical content, taxonomy (categories), multi-site configurations, and binary assets (media).
 For enterprise PaaS environments, understanding the distinction between read-only loaders and full-access repositories is critical for maintaining high performance and ensuring architectural governance.

 1. Content Repositories: IContentLoader vs. IContentRepository